That-Dev-Girl-Sites/talks.jhalabi.com/accessibility-edui/slides.md

 `<img src="kitten.jpg" alt="A kitten wearing a fez because fezzes are cool">`

 ![A kitten wearing a fez because fezzes are cool](images/kitten.jpg)

 ---

+## Making Your Sites More Accessible: A 5-Part Primer

+---